Make A Difference Challenge

 The Make a Difference Challenge demonstrates Go-Givers in action!
 It is a child-led citizenship project for KS2 that supports pupils in identifying, researching and addressing a cause or concern that they want to do something about by developing an awareness raising campaign, fundraising or taking direct action.

-It presents an opportunity for children to take the lead in making a difference to their communities.
+It presents an opportunity for children to take the lead in making a difference to their communities and provides an excellent context for meaningful SMSC learning, literacy, numeracy and personal development.

 ‘This is what primary education should be about’